neilstockbridge/6502-computer/R2/README.md

 ## Reset control

 `RESB` on the FPGA is open collector.
-Following a strobe low on `RESB` the FPGA will pull `RESB` low for at least two cycles of `PHI2` even if `PHI2` is stopped.
+Following a strobe low on `RESB` the FPGA will pull `RESB` low for at least two cycles of `PHI2` even if `PHI2` is stopped at the time (counts `PHI2` cycles rather than being time-based).

 ## Clock scaler

 The clock scaler is accessible to the 6502 as a memory-mapped bus device.
-Currently the maximum speed is 6 MHz, at which the system is stable so it's more for later revisions when the FPGA will be clocked faster.
+Currently the maximum speed is 6 MHz, at which the system is stable so it's more for later revisions when the FPGA might be clocked faster.

 ## Cycle counter

 The cycle counter is a bus device available to the 6502 that makes it easier to count the cycles used by some code.
 A write to register `0` resets the counter and begins counting cycles of `PHI2`.
-A read stops the counting so that the value may be read.
+A read stops the counting so that the (16-bit) value may be read.

 ## UART

 The UART only seems stable at 9600 baud.
 Received frames seem to be corrupted at higher rates although it was initially stable at 115200 baud.
-An external serial-friendly oscillator might help.
+An external baud-rate-friendly oscillator might help.

 ## SPI